MrDorgham/DBMS_using_bash_script/README.md

 4. Run the script:
     - `./mainDBMS.sh`

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](https://chat.openai.com/chat/LICENSE) file for details.

 ## Conclusion

 DBMS using Bash Script is a simple yet powerful tool that can help you quickly create and manage databases.
 Whether you're working on a small project or a large-scale application, DBMS using Bash Script can help you stay organized and efficient.